 The concept is really simple.
-I always try to find ways to give back and help the community and this is one more mean for me to do so.
+I always try to find ways to give back and help the community and this is one more way for me to do so.

 I ask my followers to send me their pictures to review and critique.

-It’s the same kind of work an editor of a magazine could do for example.
-They receive a bunch of photos for an article, and they go through several details to see whether it fits or needs improvements.
+It’s the same kind of work an editor of a magazine could do, for example.
+They receive a bunch of photos for an article and go through several details to see whether they fit or need improvements.

 Less than a decade ago, Magnum published their contact sheets book.
 It highlights this kind of editorial work done to choose some of their most iconic images.

 In my photo critique, I go through composition, light, visual weight, balance and so on and so forth.
 I show how I look at a photo and the details I search for to find if the shot has potential.